Ultimate0266/alx-higher_level_programming/0x10-python-network_0/README.md

-This is about networkin pythoecho This is about network in PythonPython
+This is about network in python